JetBrains/teamcity-documentation/topics/configuring-general-settings.md

   ```
   {interpolate-variables="false"}

-* Copy files and folders referenced by symlinks and copy this data to the published archive.
+* Published archives include files and folders referenced by symlinks.
 To enable this behavior, decorate an artifact rule with the `teamcity:symbolicLinks` attribute as follows.

   ```Plain Text
   #teamcity:symbolicLinks=inline